Student Spotlight: Laney Mayfield, junior, majoring in journalism

 If she were to give one piece of advice to someone who wanted to go into either the fields of journalism or reporting, she would tell them to “Follow your passion.
 Figure out what makes you happy and do it.
 If you settle for something and you know you’re not happy with it, it will never be a good outcome for you.
 You matter and the things you do in life matter, and if you’re not happy, it’s not worth it.”

-Tags: Students Community and Outreach Communication and Journalism Psychological Sciences
+Tags: Students Community, Outreach and Engagement Communication and Journalism Psychological Sciences